xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 ```

 ### Summary
 In this paper, the authors propose a real-time message model with both **rate requirements** and **distance constraints**.
+The authors first present a dynamic\_greedy algorithm which is efficient and local optimal, but might have larger jitter and low acceptance ratio.
-Two algorithms for scheduling dynamic real-time message streams in a TDMA frame are proposed and evaluated through simulations.
+- Two algorithms for scheduling dynamic real-time message streams in a TDMA frame are proposed and evaluated through simulations.

 ### Motivation